Lindo-Mlambo/password-gen/README.md

 I am inspired by Frontend Mentor, if I am out of ideas I just go on in there and pick a challenge.
 It's fun 😊

+Feel free to use the code however you want.
+Infact, you should actually write a better algorithm for generating the password, I just patched it up and made it to work...
+Not so much of an algorithm really

 ## My Process

 ### Built with